byu-oit/terraform-aws-humio-logger/README.md

 ## Development

 To update to the latest bundle of Cloudwatch2Humio:

 1. Clone the git repository: [https://github.com/humio/cloudwatch2humio](https://github.com/humio/cloudwatch2humio)
-4. Copy the `$PROJECT/cloudformation.json` file to this project replacing the old cloudformation template.
+2. Copy the `$PROJECT/cloudformation.json` file to this project replacing the old cloudformation template.
+This file should not be modified.
-5. Ensure that the necessary refactors are implemented in terraform.
+3. Ensure that the necessary refactors are implemented in terraform.